Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 This is a living document based on current federal and VA security policies, standards and guidance, and is subject to change.

 # 2. Scope
-These procedures apply to systems that are required to obtain an Authority to Operate (ATO).Ê It does not apply to sandbox environments, non-VA networks, or development networks not otherwise connected to the VA network.Ê Those environments will be excluded from the procedures identified in this SOP.Ê They will not be entered into GRC and thus any documentation to include POAMs would not be loaded into GRC and GRC would not be the appropriate tracking mechanisms for deficiencies.
+These procedures apply to systems that are required to obtain an Authority to Operate (ATO).
+It does not apply to sandbox environments, non-VA networks, or development networks not otherwise connected to the VA network.
+Those environments will be excluded from the procedures identified in this SOP.
+They will not be entered into GRC and thus any documentation to include POAMs would not be loaded into GRC and GRC would not be the appropriate tracking mechanisms for deficiencies.

 # 3. Authorization Prerequisites
 The following steps need to be followed once a system is identified as needing a VA authorization decision: